FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

-The API key that we are passing in headers is not part of OAuth standard.
+The API key that we are passing in the `Authorization` HTTP header is not part of OAuth standard.
 You need it to call non-standard endpoints such as the [User Registration API](https://fusionauth.io/docs/v1/tech/apis/registrations#retrieve-a-user-registration).
 We added this to show how you will use the API Key (in `Authorization` header) if you decide to explore more endpoints which require the API key.

 ## Showing user data

-We can now access user's information that was stored in FusionAuth.
+We can now access the user's information that was stored in FusionAuth.
 The next step is to display that data.
 In our `App.vue` we need to modify `mounted()`, since this time we are getting a response object that contains data from two endpoints.

 We just need to one line in `App.vue`, instead of `data.user.email`, this time it will be `data.introspectResponse.email`.
 While we are doing this, let’s define `body` as null in `data()` and store `body` field of the response object inside it.